polysome/aggregate-1/README.md

 • Software defined radio.<br />
 • Research into evolvable hardware and hardware accelerated machine learning.<br />

 This project intends to lower the cost to entry for sophisticated high speed digital design and is a collaboration between Numato Lab and Polysome.
+Preorders will shorty be availible on [Crowd Supply](https://www.crowdsupply.com/polysome/aggregate-1)

 Designers;